rolph-recto/pldg-expression-problem/presentation.md

 * must be able to simultaneously add new operations and new variants

-* cannot modifying existing code
+* cannot modifying existing code (e.g. you don't own the source code)

 * type-safe